 Work Log visualizes the various activities of your team.
 Knowing which work patterns to avoid and which to aim for helps teams improve their health and development speed.

-People tend to gravitate to working on their own thing, same features or sometimes get stuck only fixing bugs or reviewing code.
+Another form of siloing is when some people always gravitate to working together on the same features or when someone is stuck only fixing bugs or reviewing code.

 Too much reactive work